 1 bunch of basil leaves, torn

-To change it up you could remove Italian spices and add cranberries, walnuts, sauteed onion, fennel (spice) and fontina cheese; you could even use some low-fat chicken sausage for extra protein; Use what you have in your fridge and get frugal!
+To change it up, you could remove the Italian spices and add cranberries, walnuts, sauteed onion, fennel (spice) and fontina cheese; you could even use some low-fat chicken sausage for extra protein; use what you have in your fridge and get frugal!

 1 small butternut squash cut into bite sized cubes (any kind of squash or pumpkin will do)

-¼ tsp. each of thyme, ground fennel seed, salt and pepper, sage, rosemary or marjoram
+1 tsp. of thyme, ground fennel seed, salt, pepper, sage, rosemary or marjoram

 Oil for greasing

-Preheat oven to 350.
-Toss the butternut squash with oil and the spice mixture.
+Toss the butternut squash with oil and spice mixture.
 Roast until they are soft.
 Allow to cool slightly.
-Reserve half the squash for a later.
+Reserve half the squash for later.
 Put half the squash in a food processor, be careful of splashing.
-On medium speed slowly add the liquid ingredients and then eggs.
+On medium speed, slowly add the liquid ingredients and then the eggs.
 Blend until silky and smooth.
-If it comes out as a paste slowly add more milk product until it resembles a thin milkshake.
+If it comes out as a paste, slowly add more milk product until it resembles a thin milkshake.
 Set aside in a large bowl in the refrigerator.

 1 large sweet onion, peeled and cut into bite sized cubes